nonviolent-action-lab/crowd-counting-consortium/README.md

 # Crowd Counting Consortium Dataset
-This repository stores a compiled and augmented version of the [Crowd Counting Consortium](https://sites.google.com/view/crowdcountingconsortium/home)'s data on political crowds in the United States, including marches, protests, rallies, demonstrations, strikes, and similar actions.
-The data are stored in csv format ([here](https://github.com/nonviolent-action-lab/crowd-counting-consortium/blob/master/ccc_compiled.csv)), and the [data dictionary](https://github.com/nonviolent-action-lab/crowd-counting-consortium/blob/master/ccc_data_dictionary.md) describes the columns in that file.
+This repository is home to a compiled and augmented version of the [Crowd Counting Consortium](https://sites.google.com/view/crowdcountingconsortium/home)'s data on political crowds in the United States, including marches, protests, rallies, demonstrations, strikes, and similar actions.

+- The latest version of the full dataset is stored in csv format in this repository ([here](https://github.com/nonviolent-action-lab/crowd-counting-consortium/blob/master/ccc_compiled.csv)).

+- The [data dictionary](https://github.com/nonviolent-action-lab/crowd-counting-consortium/blob/master/ccc_data_dictionary.md) describes the columns in that file.

+- The [coding guidelines](https://docs.google.com/document/d/1oaOf9s72FQnzQA8sbE8h0PwMIZLP6p0EDUV2ya065is/edit?usp=sharing) describe the processes we use to find and encode information about relevant events.

 If you use these data, please cite "Crowd Counting Consortium" as the source.

+If you have questions about the dataset, please email Jay Ulfelder, Ph.D., at julfelder@hks.harvard.edu.

 ## General Information
 We strive to update this data set weekly, on Wednesdays not later than 4 PM Eastern time, with exceptions around holidays and ends of months.
 Please note that, while the raw data are updated on a rolling basis, there is some lag between the appearance of a news story or social-media post about an event (or the submission of a form to CCC) and the addition of a complete record to [CCC's Google Sheets](https://sites.google.com/view/crowdcountingconsortium/view-download-the-data).
 CCC strives to keep that interval as short as possible, but the project operates on a shoestring budget, so periods of higher protest activity can make for longer delays.